 All surviving examples are very similar to the two prints of the Cardiganshire girl, part of the set of 13 prints said to have been commissioned by Augusta Hall (Lady Llanover) in about 1834, down to the watered silk on the sleeve.
 It is unlikely that watered silk would have been worn on original working costumes.
 The position of the silk band on surviving examples is generally lower on the sleeve than on this example.

 The similarity of the gown with that illustrated in 16th and 17th century Dutch (and some other European) images might suggest a link with the Flemmings whom, it has been suggested, influenced the culture of south Ceredigion, east Pembrokeshire and parts of Carmarthenshire.
 There is no known surviving evidence for this.

 Design, type 2 (images on Peoples Collection Wales)

-This type of gown of which at least two examples survive, is of the same type and pattern of fabric as the rest of the Cardiganshire and Carmarthenshire gowns but has a tail made of a rectangular piece of fabric gathered and sewn along the straight bottom edge of the bodice.
+This type of gown of which at least three examples survive, is of the same type and pattern of fabric as the rest of the Cardiganshire and Carmarthenshire gowns but has a tail made of a rectangular piece of fabric gathered and sewn along the straight bottom edge of the bodice.
 Unlike the other type, these have a very high neck.
 The upper part of the sleeve is ‘leg of mutton’ or balloon shaped of a style fashionable during the 1830s and illustrated in the fashion plates of Welsh costume probably commissioned by Lady Llanover.
-It is almost certain that the example illustrated was embellished sometime during the 20th century.
+It is almost certain that the example illustrated was embellished with ribbon and piping sometime during the 20th century.

 Other contemporary illustrations